About UCI

 Steele/Burnand Anza-Borrego Desert Research Center

-The Steele/Burnand Anza-Borrego Desert Research Center is one of four natural assets overseen by UCI-NATURE.
+The Steele/Burnand Anza-Borrego Desert Research Center is one of four natural reserves overseen by UCI-NATURE.
 UCI-NATURE offers UC Irvine’s faculty and students opportunities to bring their research, scholarship, teaching, public service, and developing careers out into the natural environment in a wide diversity of settings characteristic of California.
-Together, these field-based assets span regional gradients across environments from the ocean to the desert, as well as a diversity of societal contexts, all within a few hours of campus.
-This system of assets available to UC Irvine’s faculty and students is connected on yet a larger scale to the system-wide UC Natural Reserve System.
-The place-based focus fosters excellence in research and scholarship, tangible interdisciplinary interactions, and community-based partnerships that engage our faculty and students in meaningful real-world problems.
+Together, these natural reserves span regional gradients across environments from the ocean to the desert, as well as a diversity of societal contexts, all within a few hours of campus.
+This system of reserves is connected on yet a larger scale to the system-wide UC Natural Reserve System, all of which are available to UC Irvine's faculty and students.
+The place-based focus fosters excellence in research and scholarship, tangible interdisciplinary interactions, and community partnerships that engage our faculty and students in meaningful real-world problems.

-The Steele/Burnand Anza-Borrego Desert Research Center, adjacent to the town of Borrego Springs, includes approximately 80 acres, with a large historic clubhouse that serves as home base for researchers and students.
+The Steele/Burnand Anza-Borrego Desert Research Center, adjacent to the town of Borrego Springs in eastern San Diego County, is an 88-acre parcel, with a large historic clubhouse that serves as home base for researchers and students.
 Through a cooperative agreement with California State Parks and the Anza-Borrego Foundation, the Research Center offers access to California’s largest state park.
-The 615,000-acre Anza-Borrego Desert State Park encompasses native fan palm oases and piñon pine-juniper forests, and is home to the endangered desert bighorn sheep.
+The 615,000-acre Anza-Borrego Desert State Park is home to the endangered Peninsular bighorn sheep, and includes native California fan palm oases, ocotillo and smoke tree communities, and piñon pine-juniper forests.
 The Research Center encourages the study of current and future environmental and societal challenges in the region and supports scholarship across disciplines.
 For further information, visit http://anzaborrego.ucnrs.org.

 UCI Arboretum and Herbarium (IRVC)